Ricardosgeral/relier/README.md

 4. Past the file into a Micro SD card ***without*** any files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
 5. Disconnect the power supply to *Nextion*.
-6. Insert the Micro SD card (with only one tft file) in the slot on the back of the device.
+6. Insert the Micro SD card in the slot on the back of the device.
 7. Reconnect the power supply to *Nextion*.
 You should see the *SD card update* status.
 If you see *Check data..
 100%*, then the code was uploaded successfully.
 8. Disconnect again the power supply to the screen, and remove the Micro SD card (it will not be necessary anymore)